GetLevvel/katacoda-scenarios/rhoar-spring-boot/monitoring/04-monitor-with-sleuth.md

 # Additional Monitoring

 Our health check is nice to determine if our application is online and healthy but it would be nice if we had some additional tools for debugging and monitoring our application.
-For that, we're going to be using a Spring library known as `Spring Cloud Sleuth`, a tracing tool that will assist in our logging.
+For that, we're going to be using a library known as `Jaeger`, a tracing tool that will assist in our logging.

 **1. Jaeger and Tracing**